cbetta/cbetta.github.com-old/source/_posts/2013-09-27-integrating-login-with-paypal-into-rails.markdown

 Your app is now created and you can find your credentials under **Application Details**.
 Please note that there are 2 sets of credentials.
 Your live credentials can be used for actual payments and actual logins with real PayPal accounts.
 Your test credentials are there for using **sandbox accounts** (read fake/mock accounts) when in development.

-### Enabling Login With PayPal
+### Enabling Log In With PayPal

-We are going to have to enable Login With PayPal for our app.
+We are going to have to enable Log In With PayPal for our app.

 1. Scroll down to the bottom of your app details
 1. Flip the switch to turn **Log In With PayPal** to **ON**